The Great Lakes State

 How long can I finance a boat in Michigan?

-Can I finance a used boat from a private seller?
+Can I finance a private-party boat purchase?

-Can I deduct boat loan interest on my taxes?
+Can I deduct boat loan interest on my Michigan taxes?

 Ready to Finance Your Michigan Boat?